nickolamaz/blog/_posts/2021-09-01-kubernetes-labels.md

 ### 2. Via Annotations

 These are key-value pairs used to attach **non-identifying** metadata to objects.
-However, unlike labels, annotations are not meant for querying or applying operations to a subset of Kubernetes objects.
-Instead, Kubernetes annotations are meant for sharing information with other colleagues.
-For example, you may use an annotation to record the phone number of the person responsible for a pod.
+However, unlike labels, annotations are not generally meant for querying or applying operations to a subset of Kubernetes objects.
 Annotations look like this:

 ```
 "metadata": {